 - what products are hard for them to find

-- how to make their search experience better
+- how to make their search experience better and avoid customer churn

 Aside from that, you’ll see if your top queries are performing effectively.